 Surgical Services: Our surgical suite provides for the performance of a wide variety of surgical procedures and we have multiple anesthesia monitoring equipment to allow us to monitor heart rate, respiratory rate, oxygenation level and blood pressure.
 Dr. Steve Gentry visits us to provide excellent orthopedic care including fracture repair and TPLOs.
 Dr. Gentry has performed surgery on three of Dr. Branson’s dogs.

 Visiting with your dog: Most healthy dog do very well with the altitude.
 Taking it easy the first few days and making sure water is available can help.
-If you think your animal is getting dehydrated mixing lots of warm water with meals can help and some dogs like Pedialyte.
+If you think your animal is getting dehydrated, mixing lots of warm water with meals can help, and some dogs like Pedialyte.
 Low salt chicken or beef broth can help but make sure it is low salt.

 The altitude can ‘uncover’ hidden heart or lung issues due to the lower availability of oxygen and moisture in the air.
-Watch for anxiety, panting, purple, blue or pale gums, trouble breathing, restlessness, coughing, inability to settle down and sleep.
-We have several emergency evacuations a year to lower altitude.
+Watch for anxiety, panting, purple, blue or pale gums, trouble breathing, restlessness, coughing, and inability to settle down and sleep.
+We have had several emergency evacuations to lower altitude.
 It can also exacerbate other conditions.
 It may be better for your older companion to remain at home.

 We do have Giardia here, it usually manifests as diarrhea and maybe vomiting.
 Usually it is easily treated.

 And we have porcupines!
 Lots of porcupines.
 If there are only a few quills a pair of needle nose pliers can be very useful.
 And, despite, what it may say on the web, cutting the ends off only makes them harder to get out.
 If there are more than 10 or 15 the kindest thing to do is come in and let us anesthetize the dog and then remove them.